howonlee/mertonon/docs/roadmap.md

 - Search
 - Clj-kondo in CI/CD
 - Third party plugin use docs and examples
-- Total SQLite backend, to be self-contained (rdbms-serverless in the SQLite style, not the AWS style)
 - Stateful action testing, lol

 - Integrations with CRMs, ERPs, HR management, billing and procurement platforms.
 I have a gigantic list.
 Some will be EE.